 '''

 getSCEcoordinates(model, resolution = c(3, 6), min.segwidth = 2,

-fragments = NULL, min.reads = 50)
+fragments = NULL)

 '''

-model An aneuBiHMM object. resolution An integer vector specifying the resolution at bin level at which to scan for SCE events. min.segwidth Minimum segment length in bins when scanning for SCE events. fragments A GRanges object with read fragments or a file that contains such an object.
-These reads will be used for fine mapping of the SCE events. min.reads Minimum number of reads required for SCE refinement.
+model An aneuBiHMM object. resolution An integer vector specifying the resolution at bin level at which to scan for SCE events. min.segwidth Segments below this width will be removed before scanning for SCE events. fragments A GRanges object with read fragments or a file that contains such an object.
+These reads will be used for fine mapping of the SCE events.